MAROON: A Dataset for the Joint Characterization of Near-Field High-Resolution Radio-Frequency and Optical Depth Imaging Techniques: The MAROON Dataset

+For optical depth sensors, we store RGB images, auxiliary data such as infrared measurements, and depth maps, which are obtained using the corresponding signal processing algorithms provided by the manufacturer.

-\paragraph{Depth Estimation} We perform the BP algorithm for the imaging radar on a $301\times 301\times 201$ voxel grid with centers sampled in $1~\text{mm}$ steps within a $15\times 15\times 40$~$\text{cm}^3$ volume around the object center.
+The imaging radar captures raw measurements in form of a tensor of $N_{\text{RX}} \times N_{\text{TX}} \times N_{f}$ complex numbers, where $N_{\text{RX}} = N_{\text{TX}} = 94$ and $N_{f} = 128$.
+They are stored alongside the volumetric output produced after backprojection, as well as post-processed 2D depth and confidence maps.
+Using the raw tensor, we perform the BP algorithm on a $301\times 301\times 201$ voxel grid, with voxel centers uniformly sampled within a $30\times 30\times 20$~$\text{cm}^3$ volume around the object center, yielding volumetric data that is stored as intermediate output.
 Subsequently, we apply maximum projection (\autoref{eq:maxproj}) to acquire a 2D projection of the depth as well as a 2D confidence map.
 Using the latter, we filter out depth values according to a threshold of $-14$~dB relative to the maximum value.
-As mentioned in~\autoref{sec:mimo_fscw}, such thresholding is challenging for unknown objects (see supplementary).
-We chose this threshold empirically over all objects in the dataset, aiming at a good balance between pruning of noise and retention of object details.
+As mentioned in~\autoref{sec:mimo_fscw}, such thresholding is challenging for unknown objects.
+We chose this threshold empirically over all objects in the dataset, aiming at a good balance between pruning of noise and retention of object details, and provide an ablation study with different thresholds in the supplementary material.
 We encourage interested readers to experiment with different thresholds, using the raw radar data available in our dataset.
-The filtered result is stored as an orthographic depth map.
-Lastly, the GT surface of the object is collected in a mesh representation after performing MVS reconstruction (using Agisoft Metashape) and Laplacian smoothing.
-For optical sensors, we directly use the signal processing algorithms provided by the manufacturer.
+After thresholding, the filtered result is stored as an orthographic depth map.

+The ground-truth MVS setup captures five RGB images, which are stored alongside post-processed depth images and a mesh representation of the object, after performing reconstruction using Agisoft Metashape.
+Metashape (formerly Photoscan) commonly has a reconstruction accuracy in sub-millimeter range for similar capture en\-vi\-ron\-ments \cite{mousavi_2018, remondino_2014}.
+After reconstruction, we finally apply Laplacian smoothing.